colinbruner/dotfiles/README.md

 $ brew install salt
 ```

-## Dotfile Directory Position
+## Dotfile Directory Location
-This checked out directory is expected to be checked out in $HOME/git/dotfiles,
+This checked out directory is expected to be checked out in `$HOME/git/dotfiles`,
 which is required for the Salt grain `statesdir`.

 # Bootstrapping